-- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments.
+- The sub-fund will invest a minimum of 80% of its net assets in companies with a clear and measurable climate transition pathway as informed by HSBC Asset Management's proprietary climate transition assessment. - The sub-fund commits to have a minimum of 80% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments. - The sub-fund will consider the carbon intensity of companies in which the sub-fund invests.

-The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests.